 A few things to note about leveraging this technique:

-Full examples of these methods can be found in Frost and the TwentyTwentyTwo theme.
+Examples of these methods can be found in Frost and TwentyTwentyTwo.

 Font choices are crucial to conveying your brand’s tone through style.
-Ultimately, offering a great and fast reading experience for your user’s is the end game. ✌️
+Ultimately, offering your user a great and fast reading experience is the end game. ✌️